bfritz/riemann-client/README.md

 framed with a two byte length field by the FrameEncoder.
 Lastly, the framed message is passed to the BlockingWriteHandler.
 The BlockingWriteHandler is a buffer for outgoing messages.
 If the channel is writeable the message is written directly to the channel sink (the socket) and sent, otherwise it is enqueued until the channel becomes writeable again.
-Once the channel is able to accept data again the buffer is flushed and all subsequent writes are forwarded on to the sink until the channel once again becomes saturated and buffering begins again.
+Once the channel is able to accept data again, the buffer is flushed and all subsequent writes are forwarded on to the sink until the channel once again becomes saturated and buffering begins again.
 The buffer is a BlockingQueue with a set, configurable, capacity.
-When the buffer is full writes to the channel will block until it becomes writeable again.
+When the buffer is full, writes to the channel will block until it becomes writeable again.
 This has the effect of applying a liberal amount of back pressure to a client which is producing enough data to saturate the connection.
 The back pressure extends all of the way back from Riemann: Riemann, if saturated, will not be able to accept new data off the connection.
 The receive buffer on riemann's interface will become full and it will begin to drop packets.
 Un-acked packets will cause the